Deployment guide for OneNote

 To remove OneNote for Windows 10 from a Windows image so that OneNote for Windows 10 won't be installed when a new user account is created, you can use the Remove-AppxProvisionedPackage cmdlet.
 For the package name parameter, you should use Microsoft.Office.OneNote_2015.9126.21251.0_neutral_~_8wekyb3d8bbwe.

 Additional information about deploying OneNote

-Configure OneNote 2016 settings: You can use Group Policy to configure certain OneNote 2016 settings for your users.
-To do that, download the latest Administrative Template files (ADMX/ADML) for Office from the Microsoft Download Center and implement those policy settings by using Active Directory Domain Services (AD DS).
+Configure OneNote settings: You can use Group Policy to configure certain OneNote settings for your users.
+To use Group Policy, download the latest Administrative Template files (ADMX/ADML) for Office from the Microsoft Download Center and implement the policy settings by using Active Directory Domain Services (AD DS).

 - Group Policy requires the devices with OneNote to be joined to an Active Directory domain.

 - Most of these same policy settings can be applied by using the Office cloud policy service, which doesn't require the device to be joined to a domain.

 - Neither Group Policy nor Office cloud policy service can be used with Microsoft 365 Apps for business or with OneNote for Windows 10.

 Support dates: In November 2019, we announced that mainstream support for OneNote will continue until October 2023.
 Extended support remains the same, ending in October 2025.
 These dates align with the support dates for Office 2019.
 These specific support dates apply only to OneNote included with versions of Office, such as Office Professional Plus 2016, that are available as a one-time purchase or through volume licensing agreements.

 Supported languages: While both OneNote and OneNote for Windows 10 are available in most of the same languages, there are a few differences.
 The lists of the supported languages are available here: OneNote, OneNote for Windows 10